ButterBeacon/hardware/README_CC3200.md

 4. From the directory `<AWS_INSTALL_DIR>/sample_apps/subscribe_publish_sample/platform_tirtos/cc3200/`, Open the file `main.c`.
 Search for "USER STEP" and update the current date-time macros.

 5. Open the file `wificonfig.h`.
 Search for "USER STEP" and update the WIFI SSID and SECURITY_KEY macros.

+6. TI ARM compiler builds the C runtime library during the first application build which requires ```gmake``` on the environment path.
+It is recommended ```gmake``` tool is installed on your machine and added to the path.
+Alternately, XDCtools product (```C:/ti/xdctools_3_31_01_33_core```) which also contains ```gmake``` can be added to the path.
+But note, it is recommended that the XDCtools is removed from the path after the libraries are built.
+This is to avoid conflicts when you use newer versions of XDCtools.
+For detailed information about building TI ARM C runtime library, please read the [Mklib wiki](http://processors.wiki.ti.com/index.php/Mklib).

 On the command line, enter the following commands to build the application: